dannyquinn/domainvalues/README.md

 - Add multiple definitions to a file
 - Options for handling nulls and spaces
 - Supports composite database keys

+More information can be found on the [Wiki](https://github.com/dannyquinn/domainvalues/wiki)

 **Examples**